sky-uk/osprey/README.md

 ```

 The `groups` are labels that allow the targets to be organised into categories.
+They can be used, for example, to split non-production and production clusters
+into different groups, thus making the interaction explicit.

 Most of the client commands accept a `--group <value>` flag which indicate
 osprey to execute the commands only against targets containing the specified
 value in their `groups` definition.